klamma/ar-for-eu-book/_pages/chapters/game.md

 Otherwise, the ranking stays as it is and the lower-ranked person may not challenge the same opponent again for some time.
 Highscore tables enable passive competition whereas leaderboards create active competition.
 With highscores, people play on their own and try to beat the current highscore.
-To progress on leaderboards, the participants are acutally playing against one another in challenges or matches.
+To progress on leaderboards, the participants are actually playing against one another in challenges or matches.

 #### Achievements